 - Reduces the risk-avoidance behaviors associated with the current monitoring system;

 - Removes current performance flagging criteria for participating kidney transplant programs;

 - Develops and tests an alternative, data-rich quality monitoring framework;

 - Supports a collaborative approach toward performance improvement and effective practices.

 The overall aim of the project is to increase transplantation, with a particular focus on utilization of deceased donor kidneys with a KDPI score greater than 50 percent.

 The pilot study protocol was designed with input from the COIIN Advisory Council, site visits to practice model hospitals, and a collaborative “think tank” meeting held at UNOS in June 2016.

-Fifteen to 20 deceased donor kidney transplant programs are participating in each of the two study cohorts.
-The pilot phase begins in October 2016 and is expected to last 12 months per cohort, spanning over an 18 month period.
+Fifteen to 20 deceased donor kidney transplant programs participated in each of the two study cohorts.